-Biases – What’s on the List?
+Biases – What’s on your List?

 Biases are things we may unconsciously keep on our internal radar screen.